verilator/verilator/docs/guide/exe_verilator.rst

    The directory is created if it does not exist and the parent directories exist; otherwise manually create the Mdir before calling Verilator.

+.. option:: --MMD

+.. option:: --no-MMD

+   Enable/disable creation of .d dependency files, used for make dependency detection, similar to gcc -MMD option.
+By default this option is enabled for :vlopt:`--cc` or :vlopt:`--sc` modes.

 .. option:: --mod-prefix <topname>

    Specifies the name to prepend to all lower level classes.
 Defaults to the same as :vlopt:`--prefix`.

-.. option:: --no-clk <signal-name>

-   Prevent the specified signal from being marked as clock.
-See :vlopt:`--clk`.

-.. option:: --no-decoration

-   When creating output Verilated code, minimize comments, white space, symbol names and other decorative items, at the cost of greatly reduced readability.
-This may assist C++ compile times.
-This will not typically change the ultimate model's performance, but may in some cases.

-.. option:: --no-pins64

-   Backward compatible alias for :vlopt:`--pins-bv 33 <--pins-bv>`.

-.. option:: --no-skip-identical =item --skip-identical
+.. option:: --MP

-   Rarely needed.
-Disables or enables skipping execution of Verilator if all source files are identical, and all output files exist with newer dates.
-By default this option is enabled for :vlopt:`--cc` or :vlopt:`--sc` modes only.
+   When creating .d dependency files with :vlopt:`--MMD` option, make phony targets.
+Similar to :command:`gcc -MP` option.

 .. option:: +notimingchecks